Polynomial-B/synth-app-frontend/README.md

 ## Accreditations

-None.
+The placeholder text on the home page, underneath the volume warning, comes from Wikipedia.

 ## Bugs, Wins & Challenges

+### Wins
+##### Warp

+==I was most happy with the 'Warp' feature, that I mostly built on my phone's 'Notes' app while on a bus.
+I managed to work out the ==

+### Bugs

 Warp under 5: Perhaps a better way to do this would have been to add logic that prevents the `for` loop from pushing numbers in that are above a certain frequency and still allow users to choose divisions of less than 5.

-This project was a challenging endeavour as I built the app using libraries and features that I hadn't used before and, within the timeframe, I was unable to fully test edgecases.
+This project was a challenging endeavour as I built the app using libraries and features that I hadn't used before and, within the timeframe, I was unable to fully test edge cases.
 I would approach this project differently if I had more time.
-For example, this was my first time using onTouchEnd and onTouchStart ...

-# ==Warp Lock - 8 - freq 142.66 needs fixing.
-Currently BROKEN==

-Not a bug, but with

-`html { background-color: ... }`

-I was unable to apply the root variable and instead had to manually apply the colour.
-This is something that I haven't looked too much into, for time's sake but may have ==something to do with the root / .jsx being WEIRD together==

-Bulma Issues
+##### Bulma Conflict Issues

 Issues with Bulma and the select box, conflicting the z-index of the header.
 In the end i removed the bulma class `select` and opted to manually style it myself

-Warp in Collection
+##### Warp in Collection

 Navigating from Collection to a saved synth (Tinker) The Warp useState is set to '12' which doesn't account for if the number of divisions has been changed by the user.
 If you were to create a Synth that had 5 divisions per octave, you can save it to your collection and it will play correctly, but the divisions amount will say that is it '12' and if you click 'Warp' then it will revert the divisions back to '12'.
 This would be an easy fix, through updating the useState to the data received from the backend in the useEffect hook.
 This could be done by updating the useEffect state upon.